-I've made a punch template that you can download using the big green button above.
-It shows you where to punch the holes for threading, saving you the guesswork to get the holes spaced evenly.
+I've also made a punch template that you can download using the big green button below.
+It shows you where to punch the holes for threading, saving you the guesswork to get the holes spaced evenly and can be used on any 5 x 7" invitation.

 Once you have the holes punched stitching the ribbon takes very little time, you'll be using a huge tapestry needle and 3/8" ribbon so no fine detail work required.
 I bet even the most anti-sewing among us can handle this task (hint hint nudge nudge grooms-to-be).

-Crank up Janis Joplin on the stereo and have fun with this!
+Crank up Janis Joplin on the stereo and have fun with this!access & customize free invitation > access & customize FREE RSVP > access & customize FREE Insert card >

 - Card stock